shanecav/easywpeasy/README.md

 # Extra included stuff

-## If you want to use wp-cli
+## wp-cli

 By default, [wp-cli](http://wp-cli.org/) is included as a dependency in the composer.json.
 It's not really required, but it is awesome.
-If you don't already use it, there are a few little steps to get going:
+If you don't already use it, there are a few little steps to get it working on your local machine:

 In order to use `wp` as a command in the shell from your project root, add the following to your .bash_profile: